imanghafoori1/laravel-microscope/README.md

 ### Laravel Terminator

- :gem: A minimal yet powerful package to give you the opportunity to refactor your controllers.
+ :gem: A minimal yet powerful package to allow you to refactor your controllers.

 - https://github.com/imanghafoori1/laravel-terminator